 Taking justice into your own hands-the aspects of vigilantism

 Throughout history, individuals, groups, and organizations have taken matters of justice into their own hands.
-This article explores the common features and motivations that drive vigilante actions.
+But what exactly are vigilantes, what drives them, and are their actions justified?

 The term “vigilante” has roots in the Latin word “vigilare”, meaning “to keep awake”.
-During the Roman Empire, vigilantes, known as “vigiles”, kept watch on the fires and potential risks, including theft and the escape of slaves.
+During the Roman Empire, vigilantes, known then as “vigiles”, kept watch on the fires and potential risks, including theft and the escape of slaves.

 Recommended article

-Portraits of six real-life vigilantes
+Portraits of 6 real-life vigilantes

 In an ideal world, justice would prevail for every transgression.
 However, reality often falls short, and people resort to force and violence to exact revenge against those they perceive as wrongdoers.